openjdk/guide/src/guide/backporting.md

 There can be cases where it's desirable to create a backport issue before the fix is done, e.g. if a CSR needs to be filed.
 In these cases set the [Fix Version/s]{.jbs-field} of the backport to `N` or `N-pool`, where `N` is the release train the backport is targeting.
 E.g. `17-pool`.
 Please note that even if a backport issue is created ahead of time, all work done in JBS for approvals and similar is still done in the main issue.

 Obviously it's possible to set the [Fix Version/s]{.jbs-field} to the exact release the backport is targeting, but in general this isn't recommended unless you are targeting a feature release in rampdown.
 When a change is pushed to an update release repository, the bots will look at the main issue as indicated in the PR title, and look for backports with the current `N.0.x` release version as [Fix Version/s]{.jbs-field}, if no such backport is found they will look for `N-pool`, and if that isn't found either, a new backport issue will be created.
 This means that if the backport has an exact [Fix Version/s]{.jbs-field} set, but is delayed and misses the release indicated by this [Fix Version/s]{.jbs-field}, a new backport issue is created with a small mess as the result.
-(See [How to fix an incorrect backport creation in JBS](#how-to-fix-an-incorrect-backport-creation-in-jbs).)
+(See [How to fix an incorrect backport creation in JBS].)

 Setting the [Fix Version/s]{.jbs-field} of a backport targeted to an update release to `N` is always wrong.
 JDK `N` has already been released (or it wouldn't be an update release) and can't get any more fixes.